 The VAT taxable period is generally one month.
 The VAT liability accrued in a given month must be paid within the first 12 days of the following month.
 The payment may be made either directly to the Treasury or to an authorized bank.
 The taxpayer must also submit a monthly VAT return reporting all the transactions undertaken during the month in question, including those that are exempt from VAT.
 In the case of an enterprise with more than one establishment, the VAT return must be filed and payment made by the head office.

-As an exception to the general rule, the following taxpayers are entitled to defer the monthly VAT payment for up to two months, provided that they (I) are registered with the SII to be notified via electronic mail, (II) are not in a position of reiterated delinquency with respect to their VAT and income tax liabilities, and
+By way of exception to the general rule, the following taxpayers are entitled to defer the monthly VAT payment for up to two months:

-(III) at the time of the postponement, they have duly and timely filed the monthly VAT returns over the previous 36 months and the annual income tax return over the previous three taxable years:

-(i) Small and medium sized taxpayers that opt for the Pro-Pyme tax regime for purposes of the first category tax (see V.B.4.c.(1), above); and
+(i) A small or medium sized taxpayer that opts for the Pro-Pyme tax regime for purposes of the first category tax (see V.B.4.c.(1), above); and

-(ii) Taxpayers that, on an annual average and over the prior three calendar years, have generated less than 100,000 development units in sales revenues.
+(ii) A taxpayer that, on an annual average and over the prior three calendar years, has generated less than 100,000 development units in sales revenues.

+The following conditions must also be fulfilled:

+(i) The taxpayer must be registered with the SII to be notified via electronic mail;

+(ii) The taxpayer may not be in a position of repeated delinquency with respect to its VAT and income tax liabilities; and

+(iii) At the time of the postponement, the taxpayer must have duly and timely filed its monthly VAT returns for the previous 36 months and its annual income tax return for the previous three taxable years.

+For these purposes, a taxpayer is deemed to be in a repeated delinquency position if it has either VAT payments outstanding with respect to three VAT periods in the last 36 months or income tax outstanding for the last taxable year.

 In the case of imports, the VAT must be paid before the goods are withdrawn from customs.

 Penalties for non-payment of VAT include fines and even the closing of the business for up to 20 days for commercial establishments that do not issue the required receipts or invoices.
 If the violation is repeated, the penalty may lead to imprisonment.

 XIII.
-Intercompany Pricing
+Transfer Pricing

 A. In General